 Roth 401k or Traditional 401k?

 The 401k plan is the cornerstone to retirement.
 Gone are the days of big company and school district annual pensions and generous social security benefits.
-It’s now up to the individual to plan and save for their entire retirement.
+It’s now up to you to plan and save for retirement.
 In addition to all the expenses that go with it.
 Luckily, a Roth 401k or Traditional 401k is a fantastic tool.
 One of the best that you can use to save for your retirement and goals.
 However, there is a lot to understand about how they work and how to use the 401k for your best outcome.

 A little background

 The purpose of the 401k plan is to save for retirement.
 Currently (as of 2024), an employee can contribute $23,000 of their own money to their account and an additional $7,500 if they are over 50 years old per year.
 Some plans also allow for you to contribute to a Roth 401k.
 Many people wonder if this may be a better option for them.
 We’ll explore the key differences between a Roth 401k or a Traditional 401k so you can make a confident decision.

 The Roth 401k is a relatively new concept.
 It was introduced in 2001 for the purpose of allowing employees to take taxes now and forever shield the gains from tax.
 Many people see the benefits of contributing to the Roth 401k.
 However, some are hesitant as to whether the traditional tax-deferred 401k will still be better for them because of its favorable tax deferral.

 The money you add to the Roth is still considered income.
 You will be taxed on that amount.
 Once your savings in the account have been taxed at your regular income level, it will grow tax-free.
 Then, when you take money out of it, that will also be tax-free.

 This is a great option if you do not want to pay extra tax in your retirement.
 Also, good if you are in a lower tax bracket than you expect to be in the future.